 Excitations and Resonances: Misinterpreted Actions in Neon Meditations.
-A presentation of Neon Meditations at the sound design seminar at Institute of Musicology in Oslo is planned to appear in a Springer anthology in 2024.
+A presentation of Neon Meditations at the sound design seminar at Institute of Musicology in Oslo has been published in a Springer anthology in 2024.

-My current research interests have shifted or expanded towards visual arts.
+My current research interests have expanded towards visual arts.
 A book on art theory is in the making.

 This was my PhD project in music technology at the Department of Musicology, University of Oslo in 2008 to 2012.